browserengineering/book/book/accessibility.md

 Dark mode
 =========

-Next up is solving the issue of content being too bright for a user.
-The reasons why might include extra sensitivity to light, or needing to use a device often at night (especially in a shared space where others might be disturbed by too much light).
-For this, browsers support *dark mode*: a mode where the browser---and therefore also web pages---by default have a black background and a white foreground (as opposed to a white background and black foreground).
+Next up is helping users who prefer darker screens.
+The reasons why might include extra sensitivity to light, or using a device at night, or at night near others without disturbing them.
+For these use cases, browsers these days support a *dark mode* browser feature that darkens the browser and web pages, such as having  a black background and a white foreground (as opposed to the default white background and black foreground).

 We'll bind the `ctrl-d` keystroke to toggle dark mode: